SMB92/F4-SpawnEngine/README.md

 # <p align="center"> SPAWNENGINE:INTRODUCTION
 ### <p align="center"> A Mod by S. “SMB92” Bradey & J. “BigAndFlabby” Ostrus
 #### <p align="center"> Written by S. Bradey

+#### VERSION STATUS: v0.21.03.181103 ALPHA RELEASE CANDIDATE: 16 (RC16A)
+#### NOTICE: Github repository contains source code and compiled pex ONLY, current playable alpha release available on Discord server to members only.
+ESM is not currently open source.

 ### *What is SpawnEngine?*